alphasaft/Micro/docs/handbook.md

     globaMacroReducers = {
         'if': ({$}, { body, head: [condition], limbs: { "else": elseLimb } }) => {
             if ($(condition)) for (let stmt of body) $(stmt)
-            // Note elseLimb can be undefined if the else limb is ommited in script. else for (let stmt of elseLimb ?? []) $(stmt) }
+            // Note elseLimb can be undefined if the else limb is omited in script. else for (let stmt of elseLimb ?? []) $(stmt) }
     }